NFig03/text-based-adventure-game/README.md

 # Text Based Adventure Game 🎮🎲
 ## Overview
 This text based adventure game entertains players by allowing them to explore a facility, and gather various items to save the world from a zombie apocalypse.
-Players are faced with the challenge of exploring the facility without a mini-map.
 Should the player attempt to escape before acquiring all of the items, they are zombified and result to a game over.
-The game relies heavily on the map data structure and modularized code for functionality.
+The game challenges players with its labyrinthine map and requires strategic exploration without the aid of a mini-map.
 ## Features
  -Text based gameplay
- -No mini-map for increased challenge
+ -No mini-map to increase the challenge
  -(7) Gatherable Items
  -Labyrinth style map to explore
 ## Prerequisite(s)